 It is worth remembering that electricity was a strong contender for powering automobiles at the beginning of the last century and that it ran the trolleys of the era (and still runs many today).
 Electricity was actually preferred over gasoline for powering cars at the time, especially cars that were used exclusively for local trips.
 Battery exchange was already available as a quick way to “charge” a car.
 But improvements in the internal combustion engine and the increasing availability and affordability of gasoline led to the extinction of the electric car no later than the 1930s.

-More recently, despite all the hand waving about marginal gains in U.S., we have been experiencing a plateau in worldwide since 2005.
+More recently, despite all the hand waving about marginal gains in U.S. oil production, we have been experiencing a plateau in worldwide oil production since 2005.
 On-going tightness in oil supplies has led to high prices for gasoline and diesel, and so the world is turning once again to electricity to power transportation.
 Of course, many hybrid gas-electric vehicles are already in use, and some all-electric vehicles are now being produced for the mass market.
 But in a world increasingly faced with energy constraints and climate change, continuing to rely on the automobile as the main source of transportation may be a poor policy choice.

 First, astute observers will note that electric vehicles of whatever kind are actually powered primarily by fossil fuels.
 According to the U.S. Energy Information Administration two-thirds of all electric power worldwide is generated using fossil fuels.
 That means coal and natural gas are being burned to produce the lion’s share of electricity.
 Some oil is still used, especially in countries that export it and so have cheap supplies available to them.